meehal0203/sqlalchemy-challenge/Surfsup/README.md

 * For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-###For this assignment, I utilized Stack Overflow and BCS learning assistant.